pe1uca/PolyGlot/docs/android/inflection-auto-generation.md

 ## Testing the auto-generation

 You can access the [lexeme utility](lexeme-utilities.md#conjugation) after setting up a lexeme with for this PoS.
-Or you can quickly test any string in the "Text wordform" screen.
+Or you can quickly test any value in the "Text wordform" screen.

 <p align="center">
 	<img src="../../img/autogen_test.png" alt="Auto-generation test" width="250"/>
 </p>

 - **Base test word**
-	Any string to test the selected wordform.
+	Any value to test the selected wordform.

+- **Match classes**
+	List of all [Noun classes](classes.md) with [default behavior](classes.md#normal-class) that apply to this PoS.
+	The selected classes will be applied to the test word to filter the rules.

 - **Test wordform**
 	When you click the button, PolyGlot runs the auto-generation as normal, checking if the rule's filters apply and then running the transformations.